mozilla/glean/docs/user/debugging/ios.md

 Where:

-- `<protocol>` is the "Url Scheme" that has been added for your app (see Instrumenting the application below), such as `glean-sample-app`.
+- `<protocol>` is the "URL Scheme" that has been added for your app (see Instrumenting the application below), such as `glean-sample-app`.
 - This is followed by `://` and then `glean` which is required for the Glean SDK to recognize the command is meant for it to process.
 - Following standard URL query format, the next character after `glean` is the `?` indicating the beginning of the query.
 - This is followed by one or more queries in the form of `<command>=<parameter>`, where the command is one of the commands listed above, followed by an `=` and then the value or parameter to be used with the command.

 There are a few things to consider when creating the custom URL:

-- Invalid commands will log an error and cause the entire url to be ignored.
+- Invalid commands will log an error and cause the entire URL to be ignored.
 - Not all commands are required to be encoded in the URL, you can mix and match the commands that you need.
-- Multiple instances of commands are not allowed in the same url and, if present, will cause the entire url to be ignored.
+- Multiple instances of commands are not allowed in the same URL and, if present, will cause the entire URL to be ignored.

 ### Instrumenting the application for Glean debug functionality